-New research out of the University of Bristol shed a bit more light on the well documented observational associations between cannabis use and those who suffer from schizophrenia.
-The research notes that the link between cannabis and schizophrenia is poorly understood and that figuring out the root cause for this link has proven a major challenge.
+The research notes that the link between cannabis and schizophrenia is poorly understood and that figuring out the root cause of this link has proven a major challenge.

 Schizophrenia is a lifelong mental disorder involving a breakdown in the relation between thought, emotion, and behavior.
 This leads to faulty perception, inappropriate actions and feelings, a withdrawal from reality and personal relationships into fantasy and delusion and a sense of mental fragmentation.
 While schizophrenia is not curable, it can be treated.

 Dr. Suzi Gage, one of the researchers at Bristol’s School of Experimental Psychology told Science Daily that the data seems to suggest that schizophrenia can lead to cannabis use, not vice a versa:

 “Our results use a novel method to attempt to untangle the association between cannabis and schizophrenia.
 While we find stronger evidence that schizophrenia risk predicts cannabis use, rather than the other way round, it doesn’t rule out a causal risk of cannabis use on schizophrenia,” Dr. Gage said.
 “What will be interesting is digging deeper into the potential sub-populations of cannabis users who may be at greater risk, and getting a better handle on the impact of heavy cannabis use.”

 Gage went on to note the researchers could only look at cannabis initiation, basically, whether anyone had ever tried cannabis ever or had not.
 She said more detailed information about use patterns would help the research.